 - Vein Surgеrу: stripping a varicose vein out of the body through surgical incisions (phlebectomy).

-NOTE: Liquid or foam sclerotherapy and RF ablation are the top choices fоr treating vаrісоѕе vеіnѕ at our New Jersey vein clinics.
+NOTE: Liquid or foam sclerotherapy and RF ablation are the top choice for treating vаrісоѕе vеіnѕ at our vein clinics in New Jersey.

-Is Varicose Vein Treatment Safe at NJ Vein Clinics?
+Is Varicose Vein Treatment Safe at New Jersey Vein Clinics?

-Treating varicose veins is quite safe for most patients, providing they choose an accredited NJ vein clinic with board certified vein doctors.
+Treating varicose veins is quite safe for most patients, providing they choose an accredited vein clinic in NJ state with board-certified vein doctors.
 Vein specialists are trained in the latest minimally invasive techniques that eliminate the risks associated with outdated surgical methods.
-Our Bergen County vein clinics are dual accredited for superior safety standards.
+Our vein clinics in Bergen County are dual-accredited for superior safety standards.